Advising at Butler University

 - To learn how to access the variety of campus resources and available services

 At Butler, academic advising is a critical component of the teaching-learning relationship.
 Students with declared majors are advised by Butler faculty in their disciplinary area of concentration.
-Exploratory students meet with academic advisors in the Learning Resource Center.
+Exploratory students meet with academic advisors in the Center for Academic Success and Exploration.
 Advisors take time to get to know the student by becoming aware of the student's interests as well as personal, academic, and career goals, and helping the student develop a plan to achieve those goals.

 Continuing students work in collaboration with their academic advisors throughout their academic career at Butler University.
 Advisors take time to get to know the student including becoming aware of the student's interests, goals, and helping to develop a plan to achieve those goals.
 It is important that the student informs the advisor of any specific interests or goals, such as pre-professional interests, or desire to study abroad.
 Sharing this information assists the advisor in helping the student map their course progression and satisfy academic requirements in a timely manner.